 It might seem a bit overwhelming at first, determining whether solar energy is right for you.
 There are a few things you need to consider.
 Location, location, location!
 Location is one of the key factors determining how profitable a solar energy investment will be.
 By understanding how solar energy varies from place to place, you can assess whether your rooftop and your system will lead to payoffs in the long run.
 Solar energy varies throughout the year and this is tied directly to your location through latitude (think spherical shape and tilt of the earth) and regional weather conditions (for example, is your home near the ocean or the mountains, both of which affect cloudiness and local temperature).

 The Sunmetrix Discover tool allows you to make sense of your numbers.
 Just enter the city or postal code where you live and see for yourself how much solar energy you can expect throughout the year and what that translates into, in terms of energy production and dollar savings.
-And if you want to get more accurate, you can take a solar energy test drive with Sunmetrix GO, and see, hour by hour, how your electricity generation would compare to your consumption, leading to more accurate savings estimates.

 2) Check the incentives